 What Is The Difference Between Acrylic And Gel Nails?

-To put it plainly, acrylic is a mixture of liquid and powder, while gel is gel.
+To put the acrylic vs. gel nails plainly, acrylic is a mixture of liquid and powder, while the gel is gel.
 Both these formulas can be made to match the shape of the nail or lengthen it.
 So, if you want longer or stronger nails, you can opt for either acrylic or gel extensions.
 However, gel nails are typically more flexible and can endure significantly more force than acrylics.
 They also cost around 15-20% more than acrylics.
 On the other hand, acrylics stay on longer compared to gel nail polishes and are easier to lengthen (think about those long and vibrant nails sported by Cardi B or Khloé Kardashian)!

 Now, you must be wondering where shellac polish fits into this picture.
 Here’s what you need to know.